Skip to main content

 Frosty fern

 This plant likes its soil to be consistently moist, so water it when the surface of the soil feels dry.
-It prefers a humidity of 50% or above, which means you should leave it away from drying heaters and use a pebble tray to maintain the moisture in its surrounding air.
+It prefers a humidity of 50% or above, which means you should keep it away from drying heaters and use a pebble tray to maintain the moisture in its surrounding air.

 Stacey Nguyen